manifoldxyz/manifold-templates/README.md

 # manifold-templates

-Repo that holds written and/or video guides for using manifold tools.
-Also includes code snippets for people to copy and paste if applicable.
+Repo that holds templates and guides for using manifold widgets.

+We have templates for:
+* React
+* Vue
+* Vercel
+* Wix
+* SquareSpace
+* HTML

+Please check the subdirectories for details.